Surname of the

 Letters Patent in February 1960 which stated in part:

-continue to be styled and known as the House and Family of Windsor,
+will continue to be styled and known as the House and Family of

-my descendants, other than descendants enjoying the style, title
+Windsor, my descendants, other than descendants enjoying the style,

-or attributes of Royal Highness and the titular dignity of Prince
+title or attributes of Royal Highness and the titular dignity

-or Princess, and female descendants who marry and their descendants,
+of Prince or Princess, and female descendants who marry and their

 Did this mean that the name of some members of the royal family